 How do I dispose of opioids safely?

-In Alexandria, you can dispose of unwanted or unused pills, liquids or other medication at the Del Ray Pharmacy permanent prescription drug drop-off box.
-The drug drop-off box provides year-round access to safe drug disposal for all Alexandria residents.
+In Alexandria, you can dispose of unwanted or unused pills, liquids or other medication at one of two permanent medication drop boxes that provide year-round access to safe drug disposal for all Alexandria residents: